vrchatapi/vrchatapi-csharp/docs/PlayermoderationApi.md

 ## UnmoderateUser

-> Success UnmoderateUser (InlineObject13 inlineObject13 = null)
+> Success UnmoderateUser (ModerateUserRequest moderateUserRequest = null)

 Unmoderate User

 Removes a player moderation previously added through `moderateUser`.
-E.g if you previuosly have shown their avatar, but now want to reset it to default.
+E.g if you previously have shown their avatar, but now want to reset it to default.

 ### Example